 The header section is the first part of your CV and should contain your essential contact information: your full name, address, telephone number and e-mail address.
 You can also add links to your LinkedIn profile or professional portfolio.

-Summarize your profile in a teaser section
+Summarise your profile in a teaser section

-Organize your professional experience chronologically or by skills
+Organise your professional experience chronologically or by skills

-Showcase your academic training and certifications
+Highlight your academic training and certifications

 Highlight your key skills